Sönneböe

 The Farm

-The oldest dry-stone walls on the farm are the remnants of two connected circular enclosures, called the Ring Enclosures, of 250 and 350 meters in diameter respectively.
+The oldest stone fences on the farm have been parts of two circular linked enclosures, The crane wings, with diameters of 250 and 350 meters respectively.
 Stone walls forming a funnel are attached to the smaller enclosure.
-There is evidence that Sønnebøe may have been used as a marketplace for draft animals, oxen.
+There is evidence that Sønnebøe may have been used as a market place for draught animals, oxen.
 The stone walls have recently been dated, indicating that they were built at least 800 years ago and may originally date from the Roman Iron Age.

 The land has been carefully restored in recent decades, something that is still going on.
 The old cultivated land has been cleared of spruce and unwanted beech so that the approximately 200-year-old oaks have been saved.
 Highland animals are necessary to maintain the land so that they do not grow again.
 Restoration of the oldest stone walls is also underway, a painstaking work that requires expert skills that have almost been lost today.